tom-howard/ros2/docs/course/part2.md

   ![](../../images/waffle/principal_axes.svg){width=800}
 </figure>

-As discussed above, a mobile robot can have up to six degrees of freedom *in total*, but this depends upon the robot's design and the actuators it is equipped with.
+As discussed above, a mobile robot can have up to six degrees of freedom *in total*, but this is dictated by the robot's design and the actuators it is equipped with.

 Our TurtleBot3 Waffles only have two motors.
-These two motors can be controlled independently (in what is known as a *"differential drive"* configuration), which ultimately provides it with a total of **two degrees of freedom** overall, as illustrated below.
+These two motors can be controlled independently (in what is known as a *"differential drive"* configuration), which ultimately provides it with a total of **two degrees of freedom** overall, as highlighted below.

 <figure markdown>
   ![](../../images/waffle/velocities.svg){width=800}
 </figure>

-When issuing Velocity Commands therefore, only two (of the six) velocity command fields are applicable: **linear** velocity in the **x**-axis (*Forwards/Backwards*) and **angular** velocity about the **z**-axis (*Yaw*).
+When issuing velocity commands to our Waffles therefore, only two (of the six) velocity command fields are applicable: **linear** velocity in the **x**-axis (*Forwards/Backwards*) and **angular** velocity about the **z**-axis (*Yaw*).

 <center>